 - F Tier: Starter and weakest styles.
 Fine for learning the game, but not competitive past the early stages.

-- White Ash (Legendary): The undisputed top style in UBG right now.
+- White Ash (Legendary): The top style in UBG right now.
 Its unique Burn mode — charged by landing or receiving counter hits — drastically boosts your attack speed and damage while disabling your opponent's block.
 When Burn is active, White Ash has the highest damage ceiling of any style in the game, and its secret ultimate delivers the most powerful single hit available.
 It functions equally well as an in-fighter, brawler, and counter-puncher.
-The only caveat: it rewards players who charge the meter efficiently, so it has a learning curve.
+There is a learning curve: charging the Burn meter efficiently takes practice, and losing your Burn window to a block or dodge is punishing.
 (Ultimate: Ashes to Ashes)

 - Ghost (Legendary): The safest and most well-rounded Legendary style in UBG.
 The Ghost Jab is the fastest jab in the entire game — it can be used as a combo starter, block baiter, guard breaker, or a counter to opponent dashes.
-It's an all-around style with no truly exploitable weakness, making it effective against every matchup in the current meta.
-It rewards both aggressive and defensive playstyles equally.
-Minor downsides: the M1 chain animation is slightly slower than average, and the Ghost Jab does leave you vulnerable if blocked or missed.
+Dragonfish Update note: Ghost Jab was slowed and block damage was reduced.
+It remains S tier — no hard counters and elite all-around toolkit — but the gap to White Ash has narrowed.
+Still the best choice if you want a consistent, low-learning-curve S-tier style.
 (Ultimate: Ghost Jab Barrage)

 - Slugger (Legendary): The highest raw damage output of any style in UBG, period.
 A fully charged M2 heavy attack deals a massive 10.5% of max HP in a single blow — the most damaging single hit in the game.
 Slugger rewards players who commit to close-range exchanges and can absorb hits in return.
 It has a weak block and high-stamina dashes, making defensive play difficult.
 When you're on the front foot, though, it's terrifying.
 (Ultimate: Rage)